zowe/community/README.md

 * Deliver Zowe Web Desktop core apps as part of Zowe Core
 * Deliver Zowe Secure Services Server as part of Zowe Core
 * Maintain conformance criteria for Zowe Web Desktop plugins integrating with Zowe
+* Evaluate and grow the Zowe Mobile incubation sub-project
 * Work with other squads in Zowe to ensure tighter integration, code re-use while keeping in mind the overall end to end user experience

 Squad committers are documented [here](https://github.com/zowe/community/blob/master/COMMITTERS.md#zowe-app-framework-squad).